201005-reston-bigdata/training-code/week4/review-questions.md

 - What is an accumulator?
 - How would the Logistic Regession example function differently if we left off the call to .cache() on the points parsed from file?

+- Be comfortable enough with the following terms to recognize them:
+- RDD
+- Action
+- Transformation
+- lineage
+- cache
+- lazy evaluation
+- broadcast variable
+- accumulator